3PTelephant/jiaqi_jiangcs/content/project/CooperativeControl.md

 # Project summary to display on homepage.
 summary = """
- We proposed a complete solution for autonomous landing of a low-cost quadrotor on a moving platform <br>
+ We use mutiple UAVs to track a ground vehicle and stitch aerial images to have a better surveillance performance <br>
  1).
-[Aerial Survillence System with Multiple UAVs]
+[Aerial Surveillance System with Multiple UAVs]

  2).
 [Cooperative Ground Target Tracking]